top of page

 Q: How long does it take to heal?

 A: Typically tattoos take 2 weeks on average to heal to a point you can stop aftercare treatment.
 It is suggested to continue with moisturizer just as part of skin health and keeping it fresh looking.
-Moisturizing regularly can also minimize the amount of skin sloffing we go through, also keeping it fresh looking.
+Moisturizing regularly can also minimize the amount of skin sloffing we go through, keeping it fresher looking over time.

-B: Things that will make a tattoo take longer to heal are diabetes, radiated skin, taking immune compromising medications, have any reaction to products used during and after receiving your tattoo.
+C: Things that will make a tattoo take longer to heal are diabetes, radiated skin, taking immune compromising medications, have any reaction to products used during and after receiving your tattoo, and really sensitive skin in general.

 Q: Do I have to stay out of the water?